-Competent authority approval
+2.2.5 Competent authority approval

 The responsibility of competent authorities is to evaluate a clinical investigation application and determine whether regulatory requirements are being met.
-MDR Article 70, Application for clinical investigations, specifies the steps in the application process with specific time periods that must be respected.
-For example, Article 70(2) requires that within one week of making any change, the sponsor must update any change in the submitted documentation.
+MDR Article 70, Application for clinical investigations, specifies the steps in the application process.